NixOS/nix.dev/.github/ISSUE_TEMPLATE/tracking-issue.md

 ---
 name: Tracking Issue
-about: Create a tracking issue for a project or piece of work
+about: Create a tracking issue for a collection of issues and pull-requests
 title: Tracking Issue - PROJECT DESCRIPTION
 labels: tracking
 assignees: ''